Cubified/dotswitcher/README.md

 This is a project I put together in less than a day, so there's still some things I'd like to add, such as:

-- Rewrite in another language (node is very resource heavy and unnecessary in this situation)
+- (Done!)
+Rewrite in another language (node is very resource heavy and unnecessary in this situation)
 - Regex-based blacklisting/whitelisting

 ### Syncing Across Multiple Systems